 Pursue Your Best Quality Of Life, Not Just What You Can Live With

-Recommendation: "Everyone has a right to live their best life," says Grobman.
+The Rx: "Everyone has a right to live their best life," says Grobman.
 Prioritize your mental and physical health, talk openly with your physician about symptoms, and don't suffer in silence.

 Get Your Children This Vaccine

-Recommendation: According to current guidelines, boys and girls should be vaccinated against HPV at age 11 or 12 (and up to age 26 in females and 21 for males if not vaccinated previously).
+The Rx: According to current guidelines, boys and girls should be vaccinated against HPV at age 11 or 12 (and up to age 26 in females and 21 for males if not vaccinated previously).

 Get Your Hearing Tested